hellowac/mapnik-wiki-zh-cn/cn_docs/GlyphSymbolizer.md

+# Glyph Symbolizer

-[[Symbolizer|SymbologySupport]] that specifies rendering of a TrueType Glyph .
+[Symbolizer](SymbologySupport) that specifies rendering of a TrueType Glyph .

-**New in 0.8 (aka Mapnik2) but removed in Mapnik 2.1** after the [[TextSymbolizer]] gained the ability to render raw strings using Expressions and gained the ability to rotate text using the expression-based `orientation` property.
+**New in 0.8 (aka Mapnik2) but removed in Mapnik 2.1** after the [TextSymbolizer](TextSymbolizer) gained the ability to render raw strings using Expressions and gained the ability to rotate text using the expression-based `orientation` property.

 Renders a TrueType Glyph at the Feature's label location (usually the center of polygons/lines and on the point themselves).